Does the Bible Teach its Own Unique Authority?

 “[I]t is significant that while Paul does not say that only Scripture is sufficient, he does point only to Scripture” (Evangelical Answers, 79).

 The term theopnuestos (God-breathed) as a matter of fact, is only used of Scripture and is never used of any other form of authority.
 When asking if the Bible teaches Sola Scriptura, it is important to note that the Bible never indicates anything other than the Scriptures as God’s very words.

-The word profitable, when used in context, is still teaching sufficiency, and the Bible never teaches anything else to also be profitable or God-breathed.
-If the Scriptures are not sufficient, they could not have completed by themselves Timothy and teach him every single possible good work.
+The word profitable, is not the issue.
+When seen in context, 2 Timothy 3 is still teaching sufficiency, and the Bible never teaches anything else to also be profitable or God-breathed.
+If the Scriptures are not sufficient, they could not have completed, by themselves, Timothy, nor teach him every possible good work.

 “The Greek word pasa, which is often rendered as ‘all,’ actually means ‘every,’ and it has the sense of referring to each and every one of the class denoted by the noun connected with it.
 In other words, the Greek reads in a way which indicates that each and every ‘Scripture’ is profitable.
 If the doctrine of Sola Scriptura were true, then based on Greek verse 16, each and every book of the Bible could stand on its own as the sole rule of faith, a position which is obviously absurd.”

 I don’t have any technical training in Coine Greek, but I find this objection suspect given its novelty and the fact that it is so underutilized.
 I wouldn’t accept the claim just on the basis of the one source cited.